 - 1/2 cup Gruyere Cheese grated

 - 1/4 tsp sea salt

 - 1/4 tsp pepper

 - Recipe makes 6 egg bites, you can easily double or triple the recipe.

 - Pre-heat oven to 300 degrees F and place a baking dish that is filled with 1-2" water on the bottom rack.
 This will create a humid environment and help the eggs cook evenly and make them light & fluffy like Starbucks!

 - While oven is preheating, cook bacon however you would normally make it.
 I use my air fryer for 10 minutes at 350.
 I like to undercook it a little for this recipe so it’s NOT crispy.
 Once cooked, pat grease off with paper towel and roughly chop.

 - Grate gruyere and monterrey jack but save back 1/4 cup of grated cheese (all one, mix of two – whatever)

-- Spray a muffin tin with a little non-stick spray and fill the tins with the egg mixture. add in spoonfuls of the kale and mushrooms split between the tins.
+- Spray a muffin tin with a little non-stick spray and fill the tins with the egg mixture. add in bacon and remaining cheese and split between the tins.
 I used a “texas sized” muffin pan and they were approx half full

 - bake in the oven for 25-27 minutes, or until the center of the egg bites are just set.